Deputy saves teen from oncoming car, video shows: ‘Instincts kicked in’ - NewsBreak

 Deputy Stanislav Semenuk of the Placer County Sheriff’s Office had stopped his car along a road in Granite Bay upon seeing a teenager who was reported to be going through a mental health crisis.
 But seconds after getting out of the car and approaching the teenager, Semenuk saw something out of the corner of his eye.

-“I just looked off to my right and saw a car coming over the hill, and they were going pretty fast,” Semenuk recalled.
+“I just looked off to my right and saw a car coming over the hill, and they were going pretty fast,” Semenuk recalled.146 Virginia police officers decertified, new law expands to include excessive force and lying

 It was at that moment Semenuk knew he had to act without hesitation.